“Nothing is easier than to denounce the evildoer; nothing is more difficult than to understand him.”

 “…no matter how you look at it, the slave trade was a one-way street, with Africans always the enslaved victims.
 I know of no African tribe that kidnapped Europeans and put them in bondage for generations; nor do I know of an African tribe that captured Arab women for centuries and made them sex slaves.”

-The fact that non-European/white peoples had grand and cruel imperialistic ambitions contradicts the almost legendary notion that Europeans had the only kind of aims.
+The fact that non-European/white peoples had grand and cruel imperialistic ambitions contradicts the almost legendary notion that only Europeans had these kind of aims via Colonialism.
 Indeed China could have crushed the rest of the world at various points in history and its leaders such as Kublai Khan sometimes wished for such were it not that disease, or political infighting interfered.
 The Ottoman Turks were well on their way to conquering Europe had they won the 2nd Siege of Constantinople, again largely lost to political betrayals.
 Had they continued, it is likely Europe, and the world, would have been Muslim and tan-skinned, instead of Christian and white.

 Of course you might refute by saying “So?
 Why say ‘what if’?
 It didn’t happen that way.”